GMOD/indexedfasta-js/README.md

 // format an array to a string let stringOfGFF3 = gff.formatSync(arrayOfThings)
-// (inserts sync marks automatically)

-// format a stream of things to a stream of text myStreamOfObjects
+// format a stream of things to a stream of text.
+// inserts sync marks automatically. myStreamOfObjects
 .pipe(gff.formatStream())
 .pipe(myFileWriteStream)
-// (inserts sync marks automatically)
 ```

 ## API